-The Company has not established a separate Remuneration Committee and therefore maintains a Remuneration Policy which is set by and similar to that of the Group.
-The Company has five Non-Executive Directors who receive a fixed fee which has no variable or performance-related elements.
+The Company has not established its own separate remuneration committee and therefore maintains a Remuneration Policy which is set by the Group.
+The Company has four Non-Executive Directors who receive a fixed fee which has no variable or performance-related elements.
 The remaining Executive Directors are employees of the Company or from the Group and are therefore remunerated based on their employment contract.
 The Executive Directors receive no additional remuneration or share options based upon their role as Directors.

-During the year the Company did not pay a dividend to the Group (£nil paid in 2020) but management fees have been paid in the amount of £350,000.
+During the year the Company did not pay a dividend to the Group (£nil paid in 2021) but management fees have been paid in the amount of £350,000 from the Company to its parent.
 There were no other material transactions between the Company and Group.